 - 8.1 The general order of business for an Ordinary meeting of the Council shall be:

-- Prayer
+- Prayer / Affirmation

 - Acknowledgement of Country

 - Webcasting of Council Meetings

 - Leaves of Absence

+- Approval to Attend by Audio-Visual Link

 - Declaration of Interest

 - Public Addresses

 - Confirmation of Minutes

 - Mayoral Minute

 - Agenda Reports

 - Motions of Rescission

 - Notice of Motion

 - Questions With Notice

 - Closed Council.

 - 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the Council if a motion to that effect is passed at that meeting.
 Such a motion can be moved without notice.

 - 8.3 Despite clauses 10.23 10.34, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put.